 The Megaphone Prize

-The Megaphone Prize (previously the Own Voices Prize) is an annual contest from Radix Media dedicated to the discovery of timely, urgent, and interrogative collections from debut writers of color.
+The Megaphone Prize is an annual contest from Radix Media dedicated to the discovery of timely, urgent, and interrogative collections from debut writers of color.

-This year, the prize is open to short story collections by debut writers of color.
-Submissions are open from July 15 until September 30.
+This year, the prize is open to personal essay collections by debut writers of color.
+Submissions are open September 15 to November 15.

-The Guest Judge for this year’s prize is author Deesha Philyaw.
+The Guest Judge for this year’s prize is author Hanif Abdurraqib.